 Nordic Electrofuel (NEF) will produce high quality, carbon neutral, synthetic fuels, and other fossil replacement products, based on water, carbon dioxide and renewable power.
-Synthetic fuels, or electrofuel (e-fuels) is a renewable fuel with a lower life cycle carbon emissions intensity that is primarily produced to replace fossil fuels used in transport sector (i.e., aviation, road, and shipping).
-This fuel is also to be preferred with regards to a greenhouse gas intensity reduction target.
-E-fuel (and electricity) as an energy source for this sector is amongst the least greenhouse gas intensive fuels.
-Therefore, this clean fuel is better rated then (advanced) biofuels, due to its carbon intensity.
+Synthetic fuels, or electrofuels (e-fuels), are renewable fuels with a lower life cycle carbon emission intensity, that are primarily produced to replace fossil fuels used in the transport sector (such as aviation, road, and shipping).
+This fuel is also to be preferred with regards to the greenhouse gas intensity reduction target, as E-fuel (and electricity,) as an energy source for this sector, is among the least greenhouse gas intensive fuels.
+Therefore, this clean fuel is better than (advanced) biofuels, due to their carbon intensity.

-The value proposition of Nordic Electrofuel is to utilize Norway’s rich access to renewable hydropower and access to CO2 from point source emissions, for example from the cement industry, waste burning plants or bio-fuel plants, and combine it with advanced technology.
-This will enable us to offer carbon neutral liquified electricity at competitive prices.
+Nordic Electrofuel’s objective is to utilise Norway’s rich access to renewable hydropower and CO2 from point source emissions, for example from the cement industry, waste incineration or biofuel plants, and combine it with advanced technology.
+This will enable us to offer carbon neutral liquid electricity at competitive prices.

 What are synthetic fuels?

-Synthetic fuels, or electrofuel (e-fuels) is fuel produced from hydrogen and CO2 using renewable electricity, and is the alternative to fossil fuel in machines, tools, and industrial products.
-It is a term for synthetically produced hydrocarbons using renewable electrical energy.
+Synthetic fuels, or electrofuel (e-fuels), are fuels produced from hydrogen and CO2 using renewable electricity, and is an alternative to fossil fuel in machines, tools, and industrial products.
+It is a term for synthetically produced hydrocarbons that use renewable electrical energy.

 How does the capture of carbon work, and why is this important?

 Nordic Electrofuel has had an independent Life Cycle Analysis (LCA) report carried out by the renowned agency Carbon Counts.
 The report shows that e-fuel has a CO2-avoidance of 87,2%.
-This does account for refining and transport of the product, which is similar to that of fossil products.
-When adjusting for that factor, the product is 100 % carbon neutral.
+This accounts for refining and transporting the product, which is similar to that of fossil products.
+When adjusting for that factor, the product is 100% carbon neutral.

-Companies emitting fossil CO2 are still subject to the CO2-tax and will therefore have a large incentive to reduce their emissions, regardless of whether the CO2 is used for electrofuel or not.
-As long as there are point sources for CO2 it will be a waste of energy and resources to capture the CO2 only after is has been released into the atmosphere.
-Metal production currently utilises fossil coal as a reducing agent, but work is underway to switch to biochar, which will provide electrofuel with biogenic CO2.
+Companies emitting fossil CO2 are still subjects to the CO2-tax and will therefore have a large incentive to reduce their emissions, regardless of whether the CO2 is used for electrofuel or not.
+As long as there are point sources for CO2, it will be a waste of energy and resources to capture the CO2 only after is has been released into the atmosphere.
+Metal production is currently utiling fossil coal as a reducing agent, but work is underway to switch to biochar, which will provide electrofuel with biogenic CO2.

 Is e-fuel carbon neutral?

-We aim to create a product that contribute to net zero-emission solutions.
+We aim to create a product that contributes to net zero-emission solutions.
 Especially within sectors having difficulties being electrified.
-Nordic Electrofuel work to produce carbon neutral, synthetic fuel from renewable energy and capture the CO2.
+Nordic Electrofuel works to produce carbon neutral, synthetic fuel from renewable energy and CO2 capture.

 Why choose e-fuels instead of electricity?

-Considerable consumers of fossil fuel, such as air transport and large ships will not become fully electric overnight, due to a significant need of battery capacity.
+Large consumers of fossil fuel, such as air planes and large ships, will not become fully electrified overnight, due to a significant need of battery capacity.
 Therefore, we need a realistic plan regarding how heavy transport can cut emissions.
 E-fuel is an alternative to help decarbonise several sectors where other emission-free alternatives are not yet available.

-Also, in order to utilize a vast renewable electricity potential from non-grid capacity areas, e-fuels production on such electricity might be a very attractive solution.
+Also, in order to utilise a vast renewable electricity potential from non-grid capacity areas, e-fuels production on such electricity might be a very attractive solution.